DeepakYadav-codez/villageconnect/README.md

 Type in the search bar (e.g., water, electric)
 Only matching services will be shown

+🗨️ Day 22 - Forum Feature & API Integration

+Created a forum page (/forum) for villagers to share thoughts and announcements Added posts table to SQLite database (title, content) Implemented a form to create posts with validation Displayed all posts dynamically on the Forum page Added POST API endpoint /api/posts for adding posts via Postman

+🧪 Sample API JSON (POST /api/posts)
+{
+  "title": "Water Shortage",
+  "content": "There is a serious water shortage in the west area.
+Please act soon."
+}

 👨‍💻 Created by
 Deepak Yadav
 Intern @ Python Developer Internship